MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Named Locations](/azure/active-directory/conditional-access/location-condition#named-locations)

 Locations are named in the Azure portal under Azure Active Directory > Security > Conditional Access > Named locations.
 These named network locations may include locations like an organization's headquarters network ranges, VPN network ranges, or ranges that you wish to block.
-Named locations can be defined by IPv4/IPv6 address ranges or by countries.
+Named locations can be defined by IPv4/IPv6 address ranges or by countries/regions.

 ### [Network Policy Server (NPS)](/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-nps)